zyxw59/conlang_fmt/README.md

 > Since no code has been written yet, this section will define the desired
 > features and syntax for the program.

+### Parameters

+Many syntax elements can take optional parameters, which are denoted by a comma-separated list surrounded by square brackets.

 ### Blocks

 A block is a paragraph-level element, such as a section header, a table, or a